AlphaHydrae/deploy/README.md

 Lines beginning with `#` are comments and are ignored.

 Other lines are key/value pairs.
-A key is a sequence of characters containing no whitespace, followed by at least one space.
+A key is a sequence of characters containing no whitespace, followed by at least one tab or space.

 For example, in the line `deploy npm run build`, the key is `deploy` and its value is `npm run build`.